PhilipKolarov/single_file_projects_python/README.md

 turn_the_page - a simple function that turns to a new page, if within the given range;

+class_compass - a class, which performs the functions of a compass;

 Juice (Directory) - A demonstration of inheritance with classes, using juice as an example

 User (Directory) - A personal version of a user class for a website, utilizing inheritance